-Name of the audit office and partner auditor

-Number of years served as the company external auditor

-The number of years that the partner auditor spent auditing the ny's accounts

-Total fees for auditing the annual consolidated financial statem reviewing the interim condensed consolidated financial inform Amanat Holdings PJSC for the year ended 31 December 2023

-Other audit related fees (Additional billing regarding PPA reviews, technology fees, out expenses, translation fees, etc)

-Total audit and review fees of the affiliated entities of Amanat PJSC for the year ended 31 December 2023

-Statement of other services that an external auditor other than pany accounts' auditor provided during 2023, if any.
-In the al another external auditor, this matter must be explicitly stated.
+Name of the audit office and partner auditor Ernst and Young Middle East Partner Name: Wardah Ibrahim Number of years served as the company external auditor 5 The number of years that the partner auditor spent auditing the company's accounts 2 Total fees for auditing the annual consolidated financial statements and reviewing the interim condensed consolidated financial information of Amanat Holdings PJSC for the year ended 31 December 2023 AED 531,500 Other audit related fees (Additional billing regarding PPA reviews, technology fees, out of pocket expenses, translation fees, etc) AED 108,000 Total audit and review fees of the affiliated entities of Amanat Holdings PJSC for the year ended 31 December 2023 AED 1,573,500 Statement of other services that an external auditor other than the company accounts' auditor provided during 2023, if any.
+In the absence of another external auditor, this matter must be explicitly stated.
+None